CyberCoder-bit/OmniCTF-2026-Quals-Writeups/forensics/Miletus/Miletus.md

 We can search for the URL to identify the malware family.
 By searching "gloason.com" we find the website https://threatfox.abuse.ch/ioc/1820633/.

-On here it states that the malware is KongTuke.
+On here, it states that the malware is KongTuke.

 Therefore, the final answer is **KongTuke**.